Gowtham0509/Gowtham0509/README.md

 ###

-<p align="left">This is Gowtham A. I am currently pursuing Master's Degree in Computer Science and Engineering at CEG Campus, Anna University.
-Im a curious learner. </p>
+<p align="left">This is Gowtham A. I am currently pursuing Master's Degree in Computer Science and Engineering at CEG Campus, Anna University.</p>

 ###